-the working age population.140 Open and flexible approaches to the transition between education and work will enable young people to gain invaluable concrete and practical experience already during their education, and help them become directly involved in the actual delivery of ideas; the experience thus gained will enhance their employment prospects, and spur entrepreneurship- and creativity-driven activity (realisation of actual projects through a partnership between education and the business sector).
+A major problem is the acquisition of work experience by young people who, due to prolonging their years of education, enter the labour market at a late stage in life.
+Almost no workers under 20 years of age are in the working age population.136 Open and flexible approaches to the transition between education and work will enable young people to gain invaluable concrete and practical experience already during their education, and help them become directly involved in the actual delivery of ideas; the experience thus gained will enhance their employment prospects, and spur entrepreneurship- and creativity-driven activity (realisation of actual projects through a partnership between education and the business sector).
 The aforementioned activities will help prepare young people to face and respond to labour market needs and endow them with competences required for job creation.
 This is also in compliance with the Smart Specialisation Strategy, which focuses on innovation and the creativity of individuals.